teenyHermitCrab/Bot_Slartibartfast/README.md

 #### display
 A small color TFT (240x135) display provides access to sensor values.
-- There is a top-level screen to show all values.
+- There is a top-level screen to show all sensor values.
+Press top button to get to this screen.
-- You can also individually cycle through CO2, temperature, and humidity values.
+- Middle button cycles through CO2, temperature, and humidity values.
 The individual screens are easier to read on this small display.
   - For CO2 display, there is also an emoji to interpret the PPM units display.
 Below is an example, probably will make this configurable
     <br/>